People ask me about apps all the time, but it’s really hard for me to judge them because there are just so many.

 The nice thing about all these tracking apps is that you can share it with other caregivers, so if you’re at work there’s not a huge hand over operation when you get home.
 You know when your baby ate.
 You know if your baby has had a diaper change.

-I wasn’t as fussy on the design of this one but the functionality may work better for you so I think it’s still worth checking out.
+I wasn’t as fussy about the design of this one but the functionality may work better for you so I think it’s still worth checking out.

 Android usually gets the shaft in the pregnancy app department, but there are still some good ones out there: